 While nonprofits are not intrinsically worthless as activities, these are problems that mean they are not the silver bullet that many expect, and founding a nonprofit is rarely worth it for high school students.

 Are nonprofits good actually?

-While starting a new nonprofit yourself is rarely worth it, joining an existing one can be a very valuable experience.
+While starting a new nonprofit yourself is rarely worth it, joining an existing one is often a very valuable experience.
 Working your way up through the ranks of an established organization shows the same dedication and leadership that colleges look for, and is also much more likely to create lasting change.

 Founding a new nonprofit can be worth it in some scenarios, when you see a need that is not already being addressed, or a topic or region has been completely overlooked.
 In most cases, however, long established nonprofits will already be in the niche, with groundwork, infrastructure, and plans already helping people.

 Finally, do not come away from this thinking nonprofits are a necessary part of every college application.
-They are merely one path to take among many, one way to demonstrate to colleges their leadership skills and devotion to their communities.
+They are merely one path to take among many, one way you can demonstrate to colleges your leadership skills and devotion to your community.
 While nonprofits can be a good way for some students to do this, all students are unique, and what works well for one student may go terribly for another.
-Do not think you can guarantee success by doing exactly what another student did; the college already has one of those students, they have no need for another.
+Do not think you can guarantee success by doing exactly what another student did; the college already has one student who did those specific things, they have no need for another.